What to Pack for Boulder

 - Extra layers – Ever heard the expression, “There's no such thing as bad weather, only unsuitable clothing”?
-We live by that in Boulder and are outside even on the coldest, snowiest days.
+We live by that in Boulder, and folks are outside even on the coldest, snowiest days.
 Bring some extra layers and you will be able to do all the activities you'd like.

 - Snow cleats or slip-on traction – If you plan to do any hikes or nature walks, you’ll want to bring traction for your boots, as snow can stay on the trails and make things slippery.
 We like Yak Traks or similar options.